Bulgarian AIF

 Prior to investment in Bulgarian AIF, applicants are required to successfully pass a pre-approval stage with the Bulgarian Investment Agency (BIA).
 Applicants have to provide the following documents and information:

-- Detailed information pertaining to employment, professional, and investment activities
+5. Detailed information pertaining to employment, professional, and investment activities (or CV)

-- Criminal record certificate issued from the home country and country of permanent residence
+6. Police Clearance Certificate issued from the home country or country of permanent residence

 How long is the duration of the Pre-Approval Stage

-The pre-approval stage spans a period of 2 to 2.5 months.
+The pre-approval stage takes 6-10 weeks.
 After you successfully complete this stage, you can proceed with your investment for the Bulgarian Golden Visa.

 Family Reunification for Bulgaria Golden Visa via AIF Investment